-We recommend running focus groups with a small number of participants—large enough to generate discussion but small enough to hear everyone’s voices and keep on track.
+We recommend running focus groups with a small number of participants—large enough to generate discussion but small enough to hear everyone and stay focused.

 It usually takes more than one focus group to produce valid results.
 You should know when you have conducted enough groups (with the same sets of questions) when you are not hearing anything new anymore, reaching the point of ‘data saturation’.